A Smart and Affordable Investment

 Please note that tuition fees for some courses may vary, please see individual course pages for specific information.
 Search our undergraduate course list.

-Read the tuition fees policy for more information.
+Read our tuition fees policy for more information.

 Additional Study-Related Costs

 Students on some programmes will need to pay for study-related materials and activities such as field trips, art supplies, safety equipment and clothing, laboratory supplies, etc. The costs may vary depending on your module choices.

 You can find information on the typical costs of individual courses on our courses pages.
 To find your course, search our undergraduate course list.